Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Also Known As;

-Pea Blue & Pea-pod Argus (Aust)
+Pea Blue and Pea-pod Argus (Aust)

 Description

 The Long-tailed Blue was first observed in New Zealand on Waiheke Island in November 1965.
 It is self-introduced, so is considered native.
-It is one of the commonest blues in the world, as it is found in Europe, Africa, Asia, Australia & islands of the Pacific, including Hawaii.
+It is one of the commonest blues in the world, as it is found in Europe, Africa, Asia, Australia and islands of the Pacific, including Hawaii.
 Somehow it has got on biosecurity's non-actionable pest list (5/12/97) (page 12).
 This is strange considering it should be viewed as a good biological control agent for Gorse (Ulex spp) which is certainly a invasive plant in New Zealand.
 It can be easily confused with the Common Blue at first glance.

 Ovum In English

 Laid individually usually on unopened flower buds, but sometimes on open flowers.
 The colour is initially pale greenish-grey, but this turns to a blue-white after a few days.
-It has a round shape with a flattened top & bottom with short spines on the side.
+It has a round shape with a flattened top and bottom with short spines on the side.
 The top is slightly depressed with a dark central area.
 They hatch in about 7 days.

 Larvae In English